 Note: To avoid fraud and maintain confidentiality, your MCCQE Part I results are only available at physiciansapply.ca and are never provided over the phone or via email.

-If by some unavoidable circumstances, you have to cancel within 120 hours of your appointment or fail to attend, you could be entitled for a partial reimbursement.
+If, by some unavoidable circumstances, you have to cancel within 120 hours of your appointment or fail to attend, you could be entitled to a partial reimbursement.
 To obtain a partial refund, submit supporting documents to the MCC (service@mcc.ca) for evaluation.
-If your partial refund request is successful, the MCCQE application cost after removing the examination withdrawal fee, will be refunded to the credit card used for payment, otherwise, a credit will be given to your physiciansapply.ca account.
+If your partial refund request is successful, the MCCQE application cost after removing the examination withdrawal fee will be refunded to the credit card used for payment; otherwise, a credit will be given to your physiciansapply.ca account.

 To apply for the MCCQE Part I, applicants must have graduated or expect to graduate soon from a medical school accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS), or from medical school listed in the World Directory of Medical Schools and identified by a Canada Sponsor Note indicating it is an acceptable medical school in Canada, or A United States School of Osteopathic Medicine accredited by the American Osteopathic Association.